Significant Disproportionality Frequently Asked Questions (FAQ)

 When do in-school suspensions count as removals toward a manifestation determination review?

-In-school suspensions are defined as instances in which a school temporarily removes a student from his or her regular classroom or classrooms for disciplinary purposes, and the student remains under the direct supervision of school personnel.
+In-school suspensions are defined as instances in which a school temporarily removes a student from their regular classroom or classrooms for disciplinary purposes, and the student remains under the direct supervision of school personnel.
 According to federal regulations, in-school suspensions do not count as “removals” toward a disciplinary change of placement under the following three circumstances:

 1. The student is given the opportunity to continue to participate in the general curriculum;